stevejgordon/AspNetCoreDockerWorkshop/activities/9-Logging.md

 # Logging

-For this activity, please ensure you have completed [Activity 7](7-Configuration.md) and have your solution open in Visual Studio 2017.
+For this activity, please ensure you have completed [Activity 8](8-Configuration.md) and have your solution open in Visual Studio 2017.

+## What's the plan?

+We're going to use the default ASP.NET Core logging (Microsoft.Extensions.Logging) library to log a message to the console from our 'Calculate' action.

 ## Activity Steps